MetOffice/mule/mule/docs/source/user_guide_fixingfiles.rst

-When Mule does this part of the validation, it uses the field's grid definition to calculate the *final point* in the domain, and compares this to the equivalent calcualtion based on the file's grid definition.
+When Mule does this part of the validation, it uses the field's grid definition to calculate the *final point* in the domain, and compares this to the equivalent calculation based on the file's grid definition.
 Assuming we have a field failing to validate stating that it's longitudes are inconsistent; we can investigate it as follows: